RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Related Work

-When solving tasks in an ICL setting, it is common to either randomly select in-context examples \cite{icl, minerva} or use a set of hand-crafted set of examples \cite{mmlu, cot}.
-However, it is now well known that example selection and ordering for each input instance can have a large impact on downstream text generation performance \cite{corr-fewshot, similarity, prompt-tuning, prompt-ordering}.
-Several prior works have found success in using heuristics to select examples \cite{fu2022complexity, similarity, selective-annotation}, while others have developed learnable example selection methods that use heuristics as training signals \cite{icl-contrastive, pitis2023boosted}.
-Our method differs from these in that our model's training signal comes from per-problem performance in the target task.
-While we expect this distinction to help RetICL generalize to various tasks across domains, we focus only on math word problem solving in this work and leave exploration of other domains for future work.
-There are several other works that use reinforcement learning for ICL example selection. \citet{tab-mwp} developed a policy gradient method for example selection, although their method does not include previously selected examples in the state, which is the key to our method. \citet{active-example-selection} used deep Q-Learning for policy learning, although their method only considers high-level summary information of previously selected examples, while our method uses their exact textual content.
+In ICL, it is common to either randomly select in-context examples \cite{icl, minerva} or use a hand-crafted set of examples \cite{mmlu, cot}.
+However, it is now well known that example selection and ordering can have a large impact on downstream text generation performance \cite{corr-fewshot, similarity, prompt-tuning, prompt-ordering}.
+There are many existing methods for in-context example selection that focus on different aspects of the problem.
+Several seek to maximize how much coverage a set of examples provides over the dataset and use diversity to measure coverage \cite{diverse-prompting, selective-annotation, pitis2023boosted}.
+Other methods consider semantic features of the examples \cite{similarity, fu2022complexity} or compare these features with outputs of the target LLM \cite{ids-prompting}. \citet{data-curation} use random prompting but with a curated corpus based on how well examples perform on a validation set, and \citet{icl-contrastive} use contrastive learning to retrieve examples that are likely to have similar labels to the target.
+While each of these methods tends to tackle a single aspect of example selection, we distinguish our method by combining several of these aspects, particularly considering groups of examples (including ordering) and using the LLM's outputs for a training signal.
+There are other works that use RL for ICL example selection \cite{tab-mwp,active-example-selection}, although they either do not include previously selected examples in the state or only use high-level features of the examples, while RetICL uses their exact textual content.